TobiasMartin/TobiasMartin.github.io/philosophy.markdown

 permalink: /philosophy/
 ---

-In 2021, I enrolled in philosophy courses at the University of Oslo to better reflect upon ethical questions regarding technology and its impact on nature - an aspect which was missing in my previous degrees.
-Ultimately, I decided to align my actions with my core beliefs about the importance of the humanities for solving environmental issues by studying philosophy at the University of Oslo.
+In 2021, I enrolled in philosophy courses at the University of Oslo to better reflect upon ethical questions regarding technology and its impact on nature.
+I finished a bachelor degree in philosophy in 2023.

-Here, my main interest is philosophy of nature which includes philosophy of mind and environmental philosophy to me.
-Here, I focus on ontopoetics and how it informs ecocentrical ethics.
+My main interest is philosophy of nature which includes philosophy of mind and environmental philosophy.
+Here, I focus on process ontologies and how it can inform ecocentrical ethics.
 I am also interested in the cultural dimension of philosophy and how intercultural thinking can contribute to the Western tradition of continental philosophy.

 # Essays
 <ul>